RudneiBertolJr/ansible-satellite6-installer/README.md

 ## How to use this role.

-- 1) Go to the customer portal and generate a manifest.

-- 2) Store the manifest under the directory "files" in this role. ~/ansible-satellite6-install/files

-- 3) Create a playbook as the following instance or use the project example:
+- 1) Create a playbook as the following instance or use the project example:

 ~~~
 cat playbook_install_sat.yml